Observational constraints on the origin of the elements. X. Combining NLTE and machine learning for chemical diagnostics of 4 million stars in the 4MIDABLE-HR survey: Results

 \subsection{Lithium}

-We discuss lithium in a separate section, as we have not previously tested our OMEGA+ GCE model for lithium.
-Instead we opt to use the \citet{Fields1999a, Fields1999b} models, which include several different production channels: primordial $^7$Li, production from Galactic cosmic-ray reactions (GCR) and production from SNe $\nu$-process.
-Figure~\ref{fig:li} represents A(Li) as a function of [Fe/H] with our derived abundances as black points and lines corresponding to different GCE lithium contributions.
-The black curve on the top is the total lithium GCE.
-For [Fe/H] $< -1.6$ our stars lie on top of the curve with a scatter of $\approx 0.2$ dex, which means that our derived Li abundance is consistent with the GCE model.
-Similarly to \citet{Ryan2000}, there is a huge scatter of A(Li) at higher metallicities ([Fe/H] $> -1.5$).
-They noted that this problem occurs because this GCE curve doesn't include additional production and destruction mechanisms important in that metallicity regime, such as AGBs, novae etc \citep{Romano2021}.
-Only one star in our sample lies 0.5 dex below the GCE curve for [Fe/H] $< -3$.
-However, it is $\approx500$~K cooler than the rest of the metal-poor sample, resulting in a deeper convection zone and inducing stronger lithium destruction \citep{Spite1982}.
+We discuss Li in a separate section, as we have not previously tested our OMEGA+ GCE model for Li.
+Instead we opt to use the \citet{Fields1999a, Fields1999b} models, which include several different production channels: primordial $^7$Li, production from Galactic cosmic-ray reactions (GCR), and production from the SNe $\nu$-process.

+Figure~\ref{fig:li} \ns{demonstrates} A(Li) as a function of [Fe/H], with our derived abundances \ns{shown} as black points and lines corresponding to different GCE \ns{distributions}.
+For [Fe/H] $\lesssim -1.6$ our stars lie on top of the curve with a scatter of $\approx 0.2$, which means that our derived Li abundance is consistent with the GCE model. \ns{Similar to the results of \citet{Ryan2000}, we find a large scatter of A(Li) at higher metallicities ([Fe/H] $\gtrsim -1.5$).
+They noted that the poor fit in this [Fe/H] regime may the consequence of missing production sources of Li, such as AGBs and classical novae \citep{Romano2021}.
+This is because each star would have its own production history, that cannot be captured by a unique GCE model.
+We note that the star with a very low Li abundances at [Fe/H] $= -3.25$ (HD 133442) is a cool giant ($\teff \approx 5520$ K), cooler than other metal-poor stars by $\approx 500$ K. Therefore the lower Li abundances is likely caused by destruction of it in the deeper convection envelope \citep[see similar discussions on this in e.g.][]{Spite1982}}.